Prescott Valley Personal Injury Lawyer

 Q: How Much Do Personal Injury Lawyers Cost in Arizona?

-A: The cost of a lawyer in Arizona will depend on how much your particular lawyer charges.
+A: The cost of a lawyer in Arizona will depends on how much your particular lawyer charges.
 Most personal injury lawyers in Arizona charge a contingency fee.
-This means that you will not have to pay your lawyer upfront.
+This means that you will not have to pay your lawyer up front.
 You only pay them if you are awarded compensation.
 A common contingency fee is 33%, so if you are awarded $10,000, for example, you would pay your lawyer a third of that, which would be $3,300.

-Q: Can You Sue for Emotional Distress in Arizona?
+Q: Can You File a Claim for Emotional Distress in Arizona?

 A: You can sue for emotional distress in Arizona.
 Emotional distress is non-economic damage, which is one that is not easily determined through a set cost, but the amount is determined at the discretion of the court.
 You can seek compensation for emotional distress if the distress was a direct result of the defendant’s actions or negligence.